vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 What users perceive as "Mastodon" is a Ruby application running with Puma running as the web/presentation, providing both ActivityPub/Federation and the web user experience.
 We use the Ruby versions and modules that are dictated on the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/).

-Based on recommendations by the developer of Puma, and others in the Mastodon administration community, we have Puma configured in our `.env.production` as follows:
+Based on recommendations by the developer of Puma, and others in the Mastodon administration community, we have Puma configured in our `.env.production` and `mastodon-web.service` are as follows:

 ```text
 WEB_CONCURRENCY=3